 Okay, I thought, becoming uncomfortable again.
 That’s enough compliments.
 Pretty soon he’s going to try to kiss me…

 There was no law against kissing someone, but I absolutely did not have any interest in getting romantically involved with Benny Howe or any of Gus’ former associates.
 To his credit, Benny was polite, attractive and a sweet fellow.
-As far as I was concerned, however, all he would ever be to me was just that—a nice guy and a friend.
+As far as I was concerned, however, that’s all he would ever be to me—a nice guy and a friend.

 “Thank you for asking me to dance, Benny, but I’m getting tired and I’m starving.
 I’d like to go back to my table now.”
 My mouth watered at the thought of the delicious shrimp cocktail waiting for me.